 Intel Media is eliminating the camera and facial-recognition features from the set-top box for its forthcoming Internet TV service — concluding that any gee-whiz upside from the tech outweighed the…

-Intel is building out a large call-center operation internally dubbed "Audience Care" for the launch of an Internet television service targeted for later this year -- a first for the chip giant…
+Intel is building out a large call-center operation internally dubbed "Audience Care" for the launch of an Internet television service targeted for later this year — a first for the chip giant, which…

 Intel has committed at least $2 billion to TV programming licensing deals for its forthcoming broadband TV service, according to sources familiar with the chipmaker's initiative, but so far it has…

 Step aside, Apple: This Silicon Valley chip-maker is ready to invade the cable biz this year.
 But is the plan inspired or insane?

 Intel finally confirmed the company's worst-kept secret: plans to launch a virtual MSO service in the U.S. by year-end.

 Hollywood and Silicon Valley may be worlds apart, but Intel Corp. is relying on a TV-biz veteran to bridge the gap.

 The 43rd annual Mip confab on the French Riviera opens today on a high note.
 TV program sales are booming around the world, reality formats are subdividing virally and new platforms and gizmos are…

 Saturday, Oct.
 6 3-5 p.m.
 Mipcom Junior case studies “Three TV Shows, Three Success Stories: How Did They Do It?”; moderator: Pat Ferns, president-CEO, Banff Television Festival.
 Case study 1…